ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

 Plugins
 =======

+* macOS no longer defaults to using the ``paramiko`` connection plugin as it has since Ansible 1.8.
+It will now use the ``ssh`` connection plugin by default.

 * Connection plugins have been standardized to allow use of ``ansible_<conn-type>_user`` and ``ansible_<conn-type>_password`` variables.
 Variables such as ``ansible_<conn-type>_pass`` and ``ansible_<conn-type>_username`` are treated